How to Dispose of Plastic Bags

 All the towns in the South Hills Area Council of Governments will have a new trash and recycling contract starting in January 2019 with contractor Waste Management.
 Recycling practices will change.

 Notably: Glass will no longer be picked up curbside.
-Only plastic jugs, bottles and jars numbered 1 and 2 will be collected.
-Flexible plastics even if they are a 1 or 2 will not.
+Only plastics numbered 1 and 2 will be collected.
+Drop off options are available.
 Paper, cardboard and metal cans will continue to be collected.

 Also important: Mt.
 Lebanon will be fined for any contaminated loads— that is, loads that have food, grease or un-recyclable items in them.
 Additionally, contaminated loads will be taken to the landfill and not sorted for recycling.
 So it is critical for residents to make sure they are recycling properly.